jhjeong314/Proofmood/README.md

 ## 0. Readme

 1. Most `.ipynb` files in this repo are also uploaded to Google Colab, allowing you to run the code in your web browser.
+Please take note that Google Colab may not function optimally on mobile devices at times.
+We recommend using a desktop web browser for the best experience.
-1. The contents of `Document.pdf` provide an explanation of the fundamental theories that underlie this repository.
+1. The contents of the `Document.pdf` provide an explanation of the fundamental theories that underlie this repository, as well as its actual implementation.

 ## 1. Arithmetic expressions